 But knowing how to elevate your recruiting efforts (i.e., identify, engage, interview, and hire qualified candidates with great speed and efficiency) is equally important.

-This is especially true in 2023 — a time in which top talent is scarce and employers are competing for and reaching out to many of the same individuals who have a strong mix of skills and experience they desire for teams with open roles.
+This is especially true today — a time in which top talent is scarce and employers are competing for and reaching out to many of the same individuals who have a strong mix of skills and experience they desire for teams with open roles.

 That only 37% of talent orgs spent time rethinking their recruiting processes and tracking their recruitment goals amid this ongoing period of disruption and change shows there’s a big opportunity for your team: